 Before you tackle a paint removal job, take time to read the labels on commercial paint strippers.
 In addition to methylene chloride, active ingredients that are potentially dangerous to your health include toluene, methanol, ethanol, and acetone.

 There are less-toxic paint removers on the market.
-But, if you choose to use a chemical-based stripper, choose a paste formula that is less volatile and toxic than a liquid formula.
+But, if you choose to use a chemical-based stripper, choose a paste formula that is less volatile and toxic and with fewer fumes than a liquid formula.
 Read the instructions carefully and always wear protective gear including safety glasses, gloves, and a mask.

 Soy-Based Gel Paint Removers

 Soy-based paint removers contain methyl soyate, a methyl ester distilled from soybean oil.
 This bio-based solvent is much more sustainable and environmentally friendly than petroleum-based products.
 It is low in volatile organic compounds (VOCs), has a low flammability, and no ozone-depleting chemicals.

 Safe to use on wood, concrete, and metal, these soy-based gels work effectively but take a bit longer to lift the paint from the surface.
 The product is applied with a paintbrush (it doesn't drip!) and can be left on the paint surface for several hours because it does not evaporate.
 The longer a soy-based stripper remains on the paint, the easier the final removal will be.